-Rangers talking to 'three of four' players - Beale
+Rangers talking to 'three or four' players - Beale

 "Our squad is strong enough to get to the end of the season," he explained.
 "It's not like I am going to be devastated come next week if we don't get another one in.
 There's money to be spent, but it's there to be spent on the right ones."

-- Standard Liege set price for Rangers target - Friday's Scottish Gossip
+- Standard Liege set price for Rangers target - Friday's gossip

-- Visit our Rangers page for all the latest news, analysis and fan views
+- Visit our Rangers page for all the latest news, analysis & fan views

 - You can now get Rangers news notifications in the BBC Sport app - find out more

-Ianis Hagi is in the squad for Saturday's Scottish Premiership game against St Johnstone after a year out and Beale is thrilled with the depth and variety the Romania playmaker's return and the signing of Cantwell make.
+Ianis Hagi is in the squad for Saturday's Scottish Premiership game against St Johnstone after a year out and Beale is thrilled with the depth and variety the Romania playmaker's return - as well as the signing of Cantwell - make.

 Defender John Souttar is not quite ready to be involved while forward Kemar Roofe is close to returning to training.